surveysolutions/docs/content/questionnaire-designer/replacement-strategies.md

 <li>works when the replacement households may also refuse, and so on, so as when the number of replacements required may be unknown or large.</li>
 </ul></td>
 <td style="text-align: center;"><ul>
-<li>behavioral: interviewers know the rule, and may decide to exert lower efforts to secure an interview knowing which household is next based on the replacement rule;</li>
+<li>behavioral:Â interviewers know the rule, and may decide to exert lower efforts to secure an interview knowing which household is next based on the replacement rule;</li>
 <li>in the case of non-systematic sample, the interviewer must know, whether the next household is already part of the sample or not, which information she may only get from the supervisor and all other interviewers.</li>
 </ul></td>
 </tr>